evmts/tevm-monorepo/vm/vm/docs/classes/EVMts.md

 ▸ **runScript**\<`TAbi`, `TFunctionName`\>(`action`): `Promise`\<[`RunScriptResult`](../modules.md#runscriptresult)\<`TAbi`, `TFunctionName`\>\>

-Runs a script or contract that is not deployed to the chain The recomended way to use a script is with an EVMts import
+Runs a script or contract that is not deployed to the chain The recomended way to use a script is with an Tevm import

 #### Type parameters